 "Can I come in?"
 Tony asked.

-"Of course," Vernon said, "Come in, make yourself at home.
+"Of course," Vernon said, rather confused.
+"Come in, make yourself at home.
 But… why are you here?"

-Why else would the man be here, after all, Vernon thought.
+After all, why else would the man be here?
 It was hardly as if they had any mutual acquaintances.
-It was a little puzzling that he chose to meet him here, but that could be explained by Stark's eccentricity.
+It was a little puzzling that Stark chose to meet him here, but that could be explained by the man's eccentricity.
 He led the way towards the kitchen, then turned as a clatter heralded Stark stumbling.
 A hand had brushed against the cupboard under the stairs, which hung open.

 "Sorry, I'm not used to walking in this thing in confined spaces," Stark said apologetically, though his eyes told a different story.
 They were looking inside the cupboard, scanning the interior.
 Vernon realised with a thrill of fear that Stark had meant to fall over.
 He had meant to knock open the cupboard door.
 The visor snapped down and Stark scanned the room more closely.